ayaovi/LuckyDivisor/README.md

 ### Player Cube

 A player cube is a cube with special properties and features.
 The number on a player cube is not restricted to be just a prime.
-In fact it could be anything between 2-99 provided it has prime factors that are less than 10.
+In fact it could be anything between 2-99 provided its prime factors that are less than 10.
 A Player Cube is always a the bottom of the canvas and move sideways (i.e. LEFT and RIGHT).

 [Go Back Top](#table-of-contents)